gobwas/dm.js/README.md

 ## What is Injection and who is Manager?

-Dependency Injection Manager (also known as Service Locator) is an object, that knows all about dependencies.
+Dependency Injection Manager is an object, that knows all about services - their dependencies and configuration.
-It also knows all about services - what service implementation to use, which arguments pass to its constructor, which calls to do after instantiating, and finally, which properties with which values set up for created instance.
-In other words, manager knows how to configure each service.
+He knows which implementation of service to use, which arguments pass to constructor, which calls with which arguments to do after instantiating, and finally, which properties with which values set up for created instance.

 Its a good idea to keep all application configuration in one place.
-This gives ability for developers concentrate just on service developing, and not on how to get some other object, nor on the configuration parameters, that his service will use.
+This gives ability for developers concentrate just on service developing, and not on how to get some other object, nor on the configuration parameters, that service will use.

+> Note, that using DM as Service Locator removes this advantage from your design - because instead of controlling all services, you give ability to service ask whatever he wants and whenever he wants.
+This blurs control over your application.

 ## How it works together?

 **dm.js** use async way to resolve service building.
-It uses Promises/A+ compatible libraries, and most popular module definition notations.
+It uses [Promises/A+](http://promisesaplus.com/) compatible libraries, and most popular module definition notations.
 So, all you need to configure DM is select needed adapters for promises and module loaders.
 And of course, you can write your own adapters easily.

 Out of the box at the moment DM has these async adapters: